Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Introduction

 If $\sL$ is a line bundle on $E$ then $\sL \otimes \sF_{U}$ does not have the Raynaud property, so the minimal possible rank of an Ulrich sheaf on $X$ is $2^{g-1}$, and Ulrich bundles of rank $2^{g-1}$ exist. \end{theorem}

-The set of bundles $\sG$ such that $\sG \otimes \sF_U$ has the Raynaud property forms a (possibly empty) open subset of rank $r$ vector bundles on $E$.
-We prove the existence statement for $r=2$ in Section 5, but based on computed examples using our package \cite{EKS} with Yeongrak Kim, we conjecture:
+The set of bundles $\sG$ such that $\sG \otimes \sF_U$ has the Raynaud property forms a (possibly empty) open subset in any flat family of rank $r$ vector bundles on $E$.
+Our second main theorem, the existence statement for $r=2$ is proven using a previously undiscovered property of Kn\"orrer's matrix factorizations to give a construction of an Ulrich sheaf of the minimal possible rank, $2^{g-1}$ on any smooth complete intersection of two quadrics in $\PP^{2g+1}$ and in $\PP^{2g+2}$.